Political positions of Rand Paul: Healthcare

 In response to a question from radio host Laura Ingraham in February 2015, Paul said that while he is not "anti-vaccine" at all, he does think they should be voluntary.
-Closing Bell co-anchor Kelly Evans attacked Paul's position during an interview with him on CNBC, to which Paul responded that some parents have (likely unfounded) fears, as he has "heard of many tragic cases of walking, talking normal children who wound up with profound mental disorders after vaccines."
+Closing Bell co-anchor Kelly Evans attacked Paul's position during an interview with him on CNBC, to which Paul responded that some parents have fears, as he has "heard of many tragic cases of walking, talking normal children who wound up with profound mental disorders after vaccines."
 Paul clarified his comments a few days later, stating that, "The point is that I have heard of – I mean who hasn't ever met a child who has a profound disability and in the parents' mind they see a connection.
 But I didn't allege there is a connection.
 I said I heard of people who believe there is a connection.
 I do think that vaccines are a good idea.
 I've been vaccinated.
 My kids have been vaccinated."

 Paul, a medical doctor who practiced ophthalmology prior to seeking political office, opposes federal government involvement in healthcare.
 He has stated that he would repeal the HMO Act of 1973 that "drives a wedge between the patient and his doctor".
 He believes that government has driven up the cost of healthcare and causes the quality and coverage to decrease.
 Paul would support a free-market approach to health care, including tax deductions for medical expenses, and opposes federal regulations discouraging businesses from providing coverage.
 He supports Health Savings Accounts (HSAs).
 On Medicare, Paul has suggested higher deductibles as well as changes to premiums or eligibility rules as ways to address what he sees as the program's looming financial problems, saying "You want to have more participation by the person who's receiving the entitlement... by that I mean that they need to be more involved with some sort of economic transaction every time they use their entitlement, and that means they have to bear more of the burden."
 Paul also stated that he does not support such changes for current retirees or people nearing retirement.

 He is in favor of repealing the Patient Protection and Affordable Care Act, commonly referred to as Obamacare.
 Following the Supreme Court decision which upheld the constitutionality of most of Obamacare, Paul released a statement saying, "Just because a couple people on the Supreme Court declare something to be 'constitutional' does not make it so.
 The whole thing remains unconstitutional."